eclipse-sumo/sumo/docs/web/docs/Tools/LiSuM.md

 and open an existing simulation project from the workspace.
 In the Tools menu, select "Start Lisa+ Virtual Controller" to start an instance of the LISA+ Virtual Controller.
-Pressing Ctrl+p or clicking on the "Play" button on the toolbar will open an instance of the SUMO-GUI, which will take control over the system.
+Pressing Ctrl+p or clicking on the "Play" button on the toolbar will open an instance of the sumo-gui, which will take control over the system.
 Almost all menus, toolbars and dialog windows of LiSuM get blocked and from hereon the simulation may be started, paused, resumed and stopped from SUMO.
 Only the Control Units